jumphone/www/courses/c02/s01/index.md

 ---

-### Slide 1: Course Overview
+### Slide 1: Course Introduction
 **Content:**
-- Dive into data analysis and machine learning with R.
+- This course aims to teach you the basics of R programming.
-- Build foundational skills to understand and work with data.
+- In 13 sessions, you’ll be comfortable with R and ready to tackle data analysis and machine learning tasks.
-- Focus on biomedical data applications.
+- No prior experience needed.
+Ideal for beginners.

 ---

-### Slide 2: Course Structure
+### Slide 2: Why Learn R?
 **Content:**
-- 13 lessons, each about 2 hours long.
+- R is powerful for data manipulation, statistical analysis, and visualization.
-- Step-by-step skill building.
+- Widely used in data science, bioinformatics, and research.
-- Progress from basics to advanced topics.
+- Learn from basic syntax to advanced topics like machine learning and RNA sequencing.

 ---

-### Slide 3: Learning R
+### Slide 3: Course Structure
 **Content:**
-- Start with R syntax and basic operations.
+- Concepts introduced gradually to build your skills over time.
-- Move to machine learning models.
+- Use large language models like ChatGPT for learning and problem-solving.
-- Apply skills to real-world data.
+- Emphasis on practical application and continuous learning.

 ---

-### Slide 4: Leveraging Large Language Models
+### Slide 4: Linux Environment
 **Content:**
-- Use ChatGPT to guide through problems.
+- We’ll use a Linux-based server for our work.
-- Simplify complex concepts.
+- Learn basic Linux commands and file management.
-- Accelerate learning and improve skills.
+- Linux is powerful, flexible, and secure, making it ideal for data analysis.

 ---

-### Slide 5: Self-Learning Skills
+### Slide 5: First Session Overview
 **Content:**
-- Emphasize self-study and troubleshooting.
+- Introduction to Linux and logging into the CentOS 7 server.
-- Utilize resources like ChatGPT and online forums.
+- Basic file management using the command line.
-- Develop independent problem-solving abilities.
+- Installing R locally on your machine for practice.

 ---

-### Slide 6: Practical Application
+### Slide 6: R as a Tool
 **Content:**
-- Learn to approach and break down problems.
+- R is a tool, not a language to memorize.
-- Use available tools to find solutions.
+- Extensive community and documentation available.
-- Essential for data science and machine learning.
+- Interactive environment for immediate feedback and experimentation.

 ---

-### Slide 7: Building on Previous Lessons
+### Slide 7: Session Goals
 **Content:**
-- Each lesson builds on the last.
+- Comfortably log into the server and manage files.
-- Strong understanding of R by the end.
+- Install R on your personal computer.
-- Focus on both theory and practical skills.
+- Run basic commands in R’s interactive environment.

 ---

-### Slide 8: Course Goals
+### Slide 8: Terminal Skills
 **Content:**
-- Not just learning R, but the process of learning.
+- Learn essential terminal skills for text editing and file management.
-- Tackle complex challenges.
+- These skills are crucial for any programming or data project.
-- Apply knowledge across various fields.
+- Practice using the command line for various tasks.

 ---

-### Slide 9: Real-World Relevance
+### Slide 9: Self-Learning Importance
 **Content:**
-- Skills applicable in data analysis and machine learning.
+- Programming improves with practice and persistence.
-- Versatility in solving real-world problems.
+- Experiment, make mistakes, and learn from them.
-- Prepare for a variety of professional fields.
+- Use large language models for troubleshooting and additional resources.

 ---

-### Slide 10: Conclusion
+### Slide 10: Course Summary
 **Content:**
-- Gain confidence in learning and problem-solving.
+- By the end of this course, you’ll be proficient in R programming.
-- Equip yourself with essential skills.
+- You’ll understand how to use Linux and the command line.
-- Ready to take on complex challenges.
+- You’ll have the skills to tackle real-world data analysis and machine learning tasks.

 ---